caputocode/wine-bar/README.md

 * I received inspiration for this project from the original site, linked above
 * CodePen was used for some design inspiration such as the add to basket buttons
+* Last but certianly not least, I would like to thank my tutor Maranatha for his ever so helpful tips and advice on this project.
+Also to the good people of Code Institute for helping with many issues, particularly regarding AWS migration and finally Slack for providing such a useful forum to troubleshoot.